svirpioj/morphoeval/README.md

 modern Python versions.
 The current implementation has the following limitations compared to the previous scripts:

-- BPR and CoMMA versions (CoMMA-S0, CoMMA-S1) with strict matching of alternative analyses are not implemented.
+- CoMMA versions (CoMMA-S0, CoMMA-S1) with strict matching of
+  alternative analyses are not implemented.
 - The original EMMA algorithm with one-to-one mapping between morphemes is not supported.